Horse Stall Mats vs. Gym Floor Mats: Which is Better?

 Additional Rubber Gym Flooring Options

 Rubber flooring rolls are a premier flooring type you’ll see in most traditional gyms.
-Known for their sharp, sleek looks and extreme durability, rubber rolls give your gym a professional appearance you won’t get with horse stall mats.
+Known for their sharp, sleek looks and extreme durability, rubber rolls give your gym a professional appearance.
 When installed correctly, it is nearly impossible to see where one roll ends and another begins.

 Pros of Rubber Rolls for Gym Flooring:

 - Custom cut rolls allow you to purchase just the amount you need